valdolab/DS-ML_Projects/README.md

-# DS_mAIstros_HW1
+#DS_mAIstros
-This is the assignment 1: Data Cleaning and EDA
+In this repositoy are all the assignments from the Data Science and ML course of EnhanceIT